acomito/expo-to-appstore-checklist/README.md

 * Support URL is required (your website or github).
 * Ignore "Build" for now and scroll down to "General App Information".

+### General App Information section

+* App Icon > Choose File > Your 1024x1024px icon from prerequisite section.
+* Click edit next to "Rating".
+Fill out questionnaire.
+Be careful, it's easier to get approved if you don't select "Made For Kids".
+Click Done.
+* Copyright (your business name) required.
+* Address information is required.

 BASED ON: https://github.com/alex-wap/app-store